 Raising Teenagers: Providing Wholesome Recreation and Hobbies for Teenagers is Essential

-If a parent establishes certain "house rules" which might place some serious restriction on the teen, such as, no video games during the school year, or not allowing the teen to purchase an ipod or bring it to school, then the parent needs to think about what they can do to replace the thing that the teen has been asked to give up, something positive that the teen will appreciate as well as benefit from.
-If the ipod is the issue, as an example, can the parents provide music lessons for the child or teen who is musically inclined, so that he or she can develop their talent in a positive and directed way?
+If a parent establishes certain house rules which might place some serious restrictions on the teen (such as, no video games during the school year, or encouraging teens to listen to less music during the day, such as on the way to and from school or in school; for some teens, excessively indulging in passive music during the day can contribute to depression), then the parent needs to think about what they can do to replace the thing that the teen has been asked to give up something positive that the teen will appreciate as well as benefit from.

-In Newark, NJ as an example, the Newark Museum has a wonderful arts and crafts program.
-For only $50. for an eight week program, children or teens can learn to paint, to design, to do portraits, or other arts and crafts, with some of the best teachers in the area.
-Teens both enjoy it and have opportunity to interact with other teens and teachers in an informal but supervised setting, conducive to emotional and psychological growth.
-This is just one example, but it does require some effort on the part of parents.
+In Newark, NJ, as an example, the Newark Museum has a wonderful arts and crafts program.
+For only $50 for an eight-week program, children or teens can learn to paint, design, do portraits, or other arts and crafts with some of the best teachers in the area.
+Teens both enjoy and have the opportunity to interact with other teens and teachers in an informal but supervised setting, conducive to emotional and psychological growth.
+Note, though, that it does require some effort on the part of parents.

 Parents who spend their evenings watching television while their children hang out on the streets are setting themselves up for failure.
 This is true not only in the inner cities, but in the suburbs as well.
-Parents, then need to be diligent and realize that they need to be very active in ensuring the success of their adolescent.
+Parents need to be diligent, and realize that they need to be very active in ensuring the success of their adolescent.

-Youth of the 21st Century can be successful but also face challenges which are unique to this generation.
+Youth of the 21st Century face challenges that are somewhat unique to this generation.
 Photo: David Shankbone

-Parents should be aware of what and how much music their children and teenagers are listening too, and to guide the child or teen in this area.
-Most parents have little idea of what their teens are indulging in in the way of music, and might be surprised if they took time to really listen.
+Parents should be aware of what and how much music their children are listening to, and to guide the child or teen in this area.
+Most parents have little idea what their teens are indulging in in the way of music, and might be surprised if they took the time to really listen.

-Additionally, music videos on the Internet, on cable and satellite music television, such as MTV, BET and a host of others, can have a profound affect on a teenagers personality, mental and emotional development and values.
+Additionally, music videos on the Internet, on cable and satellite music television such as MTV, BET, and a host of others, can have a profound effect on a teenager’s personality, mental, and emotional development and values.
 One special education teacher said, "five minutes watching MTV can undo everything [in the way of values and character education] that we have taught these young people in class."
-Some teachers, programs and schools place emphasis on character education, and many of the music videos, as well as music itself, are teaching exactly the opposite message.
+(Samuels, J. 2010).
+Some teachers, programs, and schools place emphasis on character education, and many of the music videos, as well as the music itself, are teaching exactly the opposite message.

-Homework is an essential part of a teenager's and child's academic and mental development.
+Homework is an essential part of any child or teenager's academic and mental development.
 Teens need structure, a set time daily, to be able to concentrate on their homework.

-Parents should be involved in establishing a homework routine with their teen.
-If a parent helps the teenager along with their assignments, even if it is as little as making sure they sit still for the 30 minutes to two-hours of homework a day, or explaining difficult words to the teen, helping them choose a research report, or create a design for a research project, it can help to bond the teenager and the parent, helping them to develop common interests.
-(The parent would never want to do the homework for the teen or child, but be there to help them, if needed).
+Parents should be involved in establishing a homework routine for their teen.
+If a parent helps the teenager along with their assignments, even if it is as little as making sure they sit still for the 30 minutes to two-hours of homework a day, explaining difficult words to the teen, helping them choose a research report, or creating a design for a research project, this can help bond the teenager and the parent, and help them develop common interests.
+(Of course, the parent should never want to do the homework for the teen or child, but be there to help them, if needed).

 If the child or teen has several days a week when they say that they have no homework, then it is time for the parent to get suspicious.
-Give the teacher or teachers a call and see why and if there is no homework.
+Give the teacher or teachers a call and see why.
 Chances are there is.

 Romantic Relationships and Adolescence Psychology

-One other area of adolescence psychology that should be discussed as that of teenagers and romantic relationships.
-Romantic relationships between teenagers, as we all know, is the order of the day in the high school hallway and lunchrooms, parents may or may not be aware of their teenagers romantic relationships and liaisons.
+One other area of adolescence psychology that should be discussed is that of teenagers and romantic relationships.
+Romantic relationships between teenagers, as we all know, is the order of the day in the high school hallway and lunchrooms, and parents may or may not be aware of their teenagers’ romantic relationships and liaisons.
 This is why good communication is important.

-A fifteen or sixteen year old boy usually isn't interested in a serious and long-term commitment.
-He is just learning to deal with his own sexual feelings, learning about sex himself through the media, from peers, and from education, and learning to deal with new emotions.
-Additionally, most teenagers are making some sort of plans for their future about what they will do when they graduate high school and going to college.
+A fifteen or sixteen-year-old boy usually isn't interested in a serious and long-term commitment.
+He is just learning to deal with his own sexual feelings learning about sex himself through the media, from peers, and from education and learning to deal with new emotions.
+Additionally, many teenagers are making some sort of plans for their future on what they will do when they graduate high school and go to college.
 What a teenager will do after he or she graduates is one of the most serious and difficult decisions a teenager is asked to make.

 After graduating high school, most high school romantic relationships are swapped for longer-term goals.
-Some girls easily get emotionally involved with their high school boyfriends, and the feelings they have in this relationship are sometimes more serious than that adolescent boys are prepared to make.
-If the bottom falls out on the relationship, it can result in some emotional turmoil for some adolescent girls, especially, and some young adults (in their older teens or 20s, as well).
-One of the most common reasons for suicide attempts from adolescent girls is romantic breakups or turmoil.
+Some girls easily get emotionally involved with their high school boyfriends, and the feelings they have in this type of relationship are sometimes more serious than what adolescent boys feel.
+If the bottom falls out on the relationship, it can result in some emotional turmoil for some, adolescent girls especially, and some young adults (in their older teens or 20s as well).
+One of the most common reasons for suicide attempts from adolescent girls is a romantic breakup or turmoil.

-The fantasies of television and movie romance, have taught girls from their earliest years in films such as Disney Princess movies, to soap operas and novellas, romance movies and novels, evaporates into the realities of boyfriends whose romantic interests quickly shift gears from female to female.
+The fantasies of television and movie romances such as with Disney Princess movies, soap operas and novellas, romance movies and novels have taught girls from their earliest years that fairytales exist.
+But then the realities of boyfriends whose romantic interests quickly shift gears from female to female set in.
 This is only one common scenario of the teenage romantic high school scene, but not an uncommon one.

-Girls with tearful eyes are not uncommon in high school, and the reason often is boyfriend issues.
-The emotional turmoil can be compounded when the teen has become sexually active, especially if parents are not aware.
-Additionally, sexually activity, even if it is not actual intercourse, before an adolescent is prepared emotionally or otherwise, to handle it, almost always sets up the teenager for new inner conflicts.
+Girls with tearful eyes are not uncommon in high school, and the reason is often boyfriend issues.
+The emotional turmoil can be compounded when the teen has become sexually active, and the parents are not aware.
+Additionally, sexual activity even if it is not actual intercourse before an adolescent is prepared emotionally or otherwise, to handle it almost always sets up the teenager for new inner conflicts.

-Sex and romance, then, is an integral part of the study of adolescence psychology.
-Again, parental guidance, instruction, support and strong communication lines are essential.
+Sex and romance, then, are integral parts of the study of adolescence psychology.
+Again, parental guidance, instruction, support, and strong communication lines are essential.

 Adolescence Psychology: Teen Suicide Among Girls and the Media's Impact

-According to an article by Eilene Zimmerman in January/February Psychology Today, the suicide rate for girls ages 10 to 14 increased 76% in 2004, according to the latest figures from the Centers for Disease Control and Prevention.
-In those 15 to 18 years old, the increase was more than 30%.
+According to an article by Eilene Zimmer in January/February 2009 Psychology Today, the suicide rate for girls ages 10 to 14 increased 76% in 2004, as seen from the latest figures from the Centers for Disease Control and Prevention; while in teen girls 15 to 18 years old, the increase was more than 30%.

-Steve Hinshaw is a cultural psychologist at Berkeley, (California), who believes that there are a combination of cultural and parental pressures to blame.
-The Triple Bind: Saving Our Teenage Girls From Today's Pressures.
+Steve Hinshaw is a cultural psychologist at Berkeley (California) who believes that there is a combination of cultural and parental pressures to blame (Hinshaw, S., Kranz, R. 2009).

-Unrealistic expectations are fueled by the media, and female role models (Hannah Montana, Babriella Montez of High School Musical "who is not only sexy, but a Broadway-caliber dancer and singer, soon to be Freshman at Stanford") are both daily companions to many teens, and the achievements of these celebrities often are impossible for the average teen to live up to.
+Unrealistic expectations are fueled by the media, and female role models (Hannah Montana or Gabriella Montez of High School Musical "who is not only sexy, but a Broadway-caliber dancer and singer, soon-to-be freshman at Stanford") are daily companions to many teens, and the achievements of these celebrities often are impossible for the average teen to live up to.

 "I want to be somebody," said one 12 year old.
 "Everyone is special but me," she cried out.
-Not many girls can realistically achieve the talent and success level of these ideal role models, and this can lead to a let down in their own self-value and perception.
+Not many girls can realistically achieve the talent and success levels of these ideal ‘role models,’ and this can lead to a let-down in their own self-value and perception.

-, and Internet - social networking, texting, music videos and video games
+, the Internet (social networking), texting, music videos and, video games

-Additionally, when there is some emotional struggle, relationship or failed relationship in a girl's life, it might soon be all over everyone's text messages, MySpace, and Facebook pages.
-This has led some girls to despair, in the case of some romantic breakup or embarrassing situation.
+When there is some emotional struggle, relationship, or failed relationship in a girl's life, it might soon be all over everyone's text messages, Instagram, and Facebook pages.
+This has led some girls to despair.
 Parents need to be aware of this and try to provide activities that are socially rewarding, and that also can enhance values and self-esteem.

-Young people need to avoid social isolation and learn life-skills, to find joy and happiness in helping other people, to help persons who might be less fortunate than themselves.
-Parents and even teachers can provide lessons in this, in the classroom, teachers can do this by encouraging those who excel academically to help those who are struggling.
+Young people need to avoid social isolation and learn life skills, and to find joy and happiness in helping other people helping those who may be less fortunate than they are.
+Parents and even teachers can provide lessons in this.
+In the classroom, teachers can do this by encouraging those who excel academically to help those who are struggling.

 Youth Issues Today and Teen Psychology: Teens and Depression